women dancing near mirror

 text

 The performing arts industry, like any other, is not immune to issues of sexual assault.
-It is essential to create a safe space within drama schools where survivors are believed, supported, and empowered.
+It is essential to create a safe space within drama schools and conservatoires where survivors are believed, supported, and empowered.

 Familiarize yourself with consent education, bystander intervention techniques, and reporting procedures.